Put our talent to work

-Fifty percent of all digital transformations fail.
-But there are things you can do before jumping into a digital transformation that will set the initiative up for success.
+Between 70-95% of all digital transformations fail.
+Here are five steps to take before starting a digital transformation that will set the initiative up for success.

 You won’t know if your transformation succeeded unless you set specific key performance indicators (KPIs) ahead of time.
 Some of the most common are return on investment, cost reduction, productivity increase, market share and competitive advantage.

 Measure and track these KPIs throughout the initiative.
 Assess whether your progress is helping or hurting them, and adjust the transformation as needed.